AdiBish/adibish.github.io/_posts/2020-09-09-Neat Coding Practices to minimize errors.md

 In matlab:

+        ```ruby
-        ```function f = utils % the name of the file will be utils.m in this case
+        function f = utils % the name of the file will be utils.m in this case
             f.firstfunction = @firstfunction;
             f.secondfunction = @secondfunction;
         end